 In much rarer circumstances, a build script right at the beginning may have failed, and the install just hangs.
 In this case, the bar still may make it to 50%, but there won’t be a tooltip if you hover over it.

 Failing at 90% means the server has failed to connect to the PHPMyAdmin repo.

 If you’re provisioning a server over API, we’d recommend you delete this failed server and spin up a new one.

-If you’re using a custom server and it failed at either 10% or 50%-no tooltip, then please check out this article and make sure you have all the correct settings and Full Ubuntu 18.04 installed and try again.
+If you’re using a custom server and it failed at either 10% or 50%-no tooltip, then please check out the article below and make sure you have all the correct settings and Full Ubuntu 20.04 installed and try again.